Ayahualulco/Xmmersia-HubCore/README.md

 ## Success Criteria

 HubCore is successful when:
-1. ✅ Practice Hub successfully uses it
+1. ✅ Training Hub successfully uses it
 2. ✅ New hubs can be created in hours, not days
 3. ✅ Skill exposure works correctly (hidden skills stay hidden)
 4. ✅ Auth and consent flows work seamlessly